openhwgroup/programs/Project-Descriptions-and-Plans/CVA6/CVA6-main-plan-approved-2024+.md

 A Google Drive [folder](https://drive.google.com/drive/folders/1DWXTVgLJnOn6DfoYHyy45QGZUfAkfHbI) is available for shared documents that do not fit the GitHub structure above (presentations...).

-In addition, Thales has set up an internal mirror of GitHub repositories to trigger their countinuous integration environment.
+In addition, Thales has set up an internal mirror of GitHub repositories to trigger the countinuous integration environment they host.

 ## Project distribution model